mongodb/genny/docs/using.md

 Value generators are not a builtin feature of Genny, but must be integrated by each Actor for the configuration values that accept them.
 For examples of using value generators, see [./src/workloads/docs/Generators.yml](../src/workloads/docs/Generators.yml).
 To integrate generators into an Actor, use the [DocumentGenerator](../src/value_generators/include/value_generators/DocumentGenerator.hpp) with the yaml node you intend to generate documents from.
 (And see [here](#org7e6c6bd) for more details on creating an Actor in the first place.)

-You can also find some example datasets that can be used with generators like `ChooseStringFromDataset`.
+You can also find some example datasets that can be used with generators like `ChooseFromDataset`.
 For more information check [./src/workloads/datasets/README.md](../src/workloads/datasets/README.md).

 <a id="org2078b23"></a>